Synthesis-Collective/SynthEBD/README.md

   SynthEBD can randomize NPC height (the uniform mesh scaling of an NPC) between defined ranges, and also provides a convenient interface to edit base racial heights.

+- ##### Head Part Randomization

+  SynthEBD can distribute head parts (hair, scars, etc) to NPC according to your chosen distribution rules.

 - ##### Distribution Rules

-  SynthEBD provides controls to fine-tune the distribution of assets and body shapes.
+  SynthEBD provides controls to fine-tune the distribution of assets, body shapes, and head parts.
 Common points of control include aspects such as NPC race, class, faction, and other "main" characteristics, but *any data within an NPC record or subrecord* can be used as a check to guide distribution.

 - ##### Manual Assignment